Proximity-enabled control of spin-orbit coupling in phosphorene symmetrically and asymmetrically encapsulated by WSe$_2$ monolayers: Conclusions

 \section{Conclusions}

 We studied the spin-orbit proximity effect in phosphorene symmetrically and asymmetrically encapsulated by two WSe$_2$ monolayers.
 Focusing on the phosphorene holes around the $\Gamma$ point, we were able to quantitatively describe its spin physics using the spin-orbit Hamiltonian model based on the ${\bf C}_{1{\rm v}}$ symmetry of the studied heterostructures.
 We show that the overall spin-orbit field, which can be described as a sum of the in-plane and out-of-plane spin-orbit field, can be highly tunable using the studied trilayer heterostructures.
 Using the symmetric encapsulation, we were able to generate the spin texture consisting of the out-of-plane spin-orbit field solely, mimicking the spin texture of phosphorene-like group-IV monochalcogenide ferroelectrics.
 Furthermore, we have demonstrated the sign switch of the induced out-of-plane spin-orbit field by changing the twist angle between the phosphorene and WSe$_2$ monolayer from 0 to 60 degrees.
 Finally, we showed that in asymmetric heterostructures, the spin texture of phosphorene hole bands has the dominant in-plane component of the spin-orbit field, comparable to the Rashba effect in phosphorene with an applied sizable external electric field.
-We demonstrated significant modification and control of the spin texture in phosphorene-based heterostructures, motivating the research of different low common-symmetry heterostructures as a platform for control of spin, magnetic, and/or exciton properties in materials important for spintronics. \acknowledgments M.M. acknowledges the financial support provided by the Ministry of Education, Science, and Technological Development of the Republic of Serbia.
-This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the Programme SASPRO 2 COFUND Marie Sklodowska-Curie grant agreement No. 945478.
-M.G.~acknowledges financial support provided by Slovak Research and Development Agency provided under Contract No. APVV-SK-CZ-RD-21-0114 and by the Ministry of Education, Science, Research and Sport of the Slovak Republic provided under Grant No. VEGA 1/0105/20 and Slovak Academy of Sciences project IMPULZ IM-2021-42 and project FLAG ERA JTC 2021 2DSOTECH.
-M.K.~acknowledges financial support provided by the National Center for Research and Development (NCBR) under the V4-Japan project BGapEng V4-JAPAN/2/46/BGapEng/2022.
-I.{\v S}~acknowledges financial support by APVV-21-0272, VEGA 2/0070/21, VEGA 2/0131/23, and by H2020 TREX GA No. 952165 project.
-J.F. acknowledges support from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) SFB 1277 (Project-ID 314695032, project B07), SPP 2244 (Project No. 443416183), and of the European Union Horizon 2020 Research and Innovation Program under Contract No. 881603 (Graphene Flagship) and FLAG-ERA project 2DSOTECH.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre.
+We demonstrated significant modification and control of the spin texture in phosphorene-based heterostructures, motivating the research of different low common-symmetry heterostructures as a platform for control of spin, magnetic, and/or exciton properties in materials important for spintronics. \\